Sivazam/POS_MultiLocation/PROJECT_CONTEXT.md

-# Millet Home Foods POS - Project Context
+# ForkFlow POS - Project Context

 ## Overview

-Millet Home Foods POS is a comprehensive point-of-sale system designed specifically for food retail businesses.
+ForkFlow POS is a comprehensive point-of-sale system designed specifically for food retail businesses.
 Built with React, TypeScript, and Firebase, this web application provides a complete solution for managing sales, inventory, users, and reporting across multiple locations.

 ## System Architecture